jmcourt/PANTHEON/README.md

   * scipy
   * sys
   * warnings
-* You must have the 'fkeyprint' and 'make\_se' tools from [HEASARC](http://heasarc.gsfc.nasa.gov/ftools/) in order to use _Xte Good-Xenon Extractor_ product.
+* You must have the 'fkeyprint' and 'make\_se' tools from [HEASARC](http://heasarc.gsfc.nasa.gov/ftools/)'s FTOOLS package in order to use _Xte GoodXenon-Extractor_.
 If you do not intend to work with XTE GoodXenon files, or want to select the files manually, no HEASARC products are required.

 ##Mission-Independent Tools

 ###SpecAngel

-_specangel.py_
+>_specangel.py_

 See in-programme help for detailed instructions on specific commands.
 Type 'help' to bring up a menu.